arnicamadera/MO-IT101-Group-13/README.md

 The MotorPH Payroll System was developed collaboratively by the following team members.
 Each member had assigned responsibilities during the development process.

 ## Arnica Madera
-    Implemented the system flow into working code Integrated all modules to ensure overall code coherence Added file handling and implemented key Java modules for reading attendance records and handling the program flow Added single-line comments for clarity throughout the code Assisted in testing, debugging, and GitHub repository management
+    Submitted initial version of own code for integration Implemented the system flow into working code Integrated all modules to ensure overall code coherence Added file handling and implemented key Java modules for reading attendance records and handling the program flow Implemented login system for employee and payroll staff Implemented menus for employees and payroll staff with user interaction Implemented payroll processing, including handling first and second cutoff computations Added single-line comments for clarity throughout the code Assisted in testing, debugging, print loops, login loop, and error handling Implemented and pushed all code to the GitHub repository

 ## Francis Kristofer Reyes
-    Implemented the main payroll computation functions including gross pay, deductions, and net pay Helped check computations and deductions, ensuring accuracy Assisted in coding functions for other parts of the system Assisted in adding comments to the code for clarity Assisted in system testing and debugging
+    Submitted initial version of own code for integration Integrated all modules to ensure overall code coherence Implemented login system for employee and payroll staff Implemented menus for employees and payroll staff with user interaction Implemented payroll processing, including handling first and second cutoff computations Implemented the main payroll computation functions including gross pay, deductions, and net pay Assisted in testing, debugging, print loops, login loop, and error handling Assisted in adding comments to the code for clarity Assisted in system testing and debugging
+    Checked GitHub files for correctness and completeness

 ## Mhonic Panuringan
-    Implemented the module for calculating total hours worked Assisted in project documentation preparation
+    Submitted initial version of own code for integration Implemented the module for calculating total hours worked Assisted in project documentation preparation
     minor code refinements (login loop, error handling and comments

 ## Heidi Dsouza
-    Reviewed payroll deduction rules for reference only Assisted in reviewing and finalizing project documentation Observed outputs and suggested tasks to guide development
+    Submitted initial version of own code for reference Reviewed payroll deduction rules for reference only Assisted in reviewing and finalizing project documentation Observed outputs and suggested tasks to guide development